 This is essentially what most “ionizers” on the market use, and in fact, it is often their most touted feature, because you can simply take out these plates and remove the accumulated particles, whether it's dust or other contaminants that build up in your home.
 Unfortunately, many manufacturers and retailers continue to market and sell air ionizers despite the danger of ozone production.
-Ozone is a by-product that has been examined for nearly a century as a harmful pollutant and a known lung irritant.
-Some ionizers on the market try to reduce their ozone production.

-If you must purchase a specific air purifier with ionizing functions, a good rule of thumb is to look on the manufacturer's or retailer's store page for details on whether the device produces ozone or not, or if the device is trying to reduce ozone production.
+Ozone is a by-product of air ionizers that has been examined for nearly a century as a harmful pollutant and a known lung irritant.
+Some ionizers on the market try to reduce their ozone production; however, if you must purchase a specific air purifier with ionizing functions, it is best to look on the manufacturer's or retailer's store page for details on whether the device produces ozone or not, or if it is trying to reduce ozone production.

-If the product doesn't make any mention of ozone, you'll most likely want to avoid buying that air purifier.
-In fact, many manufacturers today often include ionizing features in their air purifiers to simply “populate the list of functions and justify the higher cost of the air purifier”.
-There is some irony in buying a product that is supposed to improve indoor air quality, but introduces a polluting by-product into your home.
+If there is no mention of ozone production, it is best to avoid buying that air purifier.
+It is regrettable that many manufacturers today often include ionizing features in their air purifiers simply “to populate the list of functions and justify the higher cost of the air purifier”.
+There is some irony in buying a product that is supposed to improve indoor air quality but introduces a polluting by-product into your home.
 You can buy ionizers as separate units or as part of an ozone air purifier.

-They do this by causing particles to adhere to nearby surfaces or to each other and deposit out of the air, but they can generate unwanted ozone.
+Ionizers remove particles from the air by causing them to adhere to nearby surfaces or to each other and deposit out of the air; however, they can generate unwanted ozone.
 Indoors, ozone is produced by air ionizers (if you have one in your home).
-As mentioned above, ionizers commonly use corona discharge to emit negative ions.
-However, the gas emitted by corona discharge can be toxic to humans and the environment (.The main difference between an ozone generator and an ionizer is that an ozone generator deliberately produces ozone whereas an ionizer can sometimes produce ozone as a by-product.
-An ozone generator produces ozone that attacks the source of odor-causing gases through a process called oxidation and permanently removes odor.
+As mentioned above, ionizers commonly use corona discharge to emit negative ions; however, this gas emitted by corona discharge can be toxic to humans and the environment.The main difference between an ozone generator and an ionizer is that an ozone generator deliberately produces ozone whereas an ionizer can sometimes produce ozone as a by-product.
+An ozone generator produces ozone that attacks odor-causing gases through a process called oxidation and permanently removes odor.

-This is very different from a negative ion generator, or ionizer, whose main purpose is to reduce particles such as dust and pollen that float in airspace.If you've made it this far and digested all the information about air ionizers (whether they're marketed as ionic air purifiers or ionizers), you've probably already realized that most people shouldn't buy an air purifier with an ionizing function.
+This is very different from a negative ion generator whose main purpose is to reduce particles such as dust and pollen that float in airspace.If you've made it this far and digested all the information about air ionizers (whether they're marketed as ionic air purifiers or ionizers), you've probably already realized that most people shouldn't buy an air purifier with an ionizing function.